What is receivership?

 Preferential creditors may see their debts repaid by the receiver.

 Still got questions?
 Click here for Receivership FAQs.
-Receivership - frequently asked questions has much more information - if you consider receivership to be appropriate then read this page.
-If there are still unanswered questions contact Company Rescue by email or call Keith Steven on 07974 086779.
+If there are still unanswered questions contact us by email or call 08009700539.